apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The schema describes the parameters required by this StorageProvider,
+<p>Describes the parameters required for storage.
-when rendering the templates.</p>
+The parameters defined here can be referenced in the above templates, and <code>kbcli</code> uses this definition for dynamic command-line parameter parsing.</p>
 </td>
 </tr>
 </table>